 Workers can easily record incidents, observations, phone calls etc. in a way that encourages thoughtful interpretation of the event and prompts the worker to consider how the client could learn and develop from their experience.
 Records can be found by searching for any combination of: word, phrase, date range, client name, well-being indicator, or colour-coded tags e.g. Child Protection, Phone Calls.

 The case-holding social worker can view logs at any time ensuring that they are always fully informed.
 Managers can access statistics with ease.

 The intuitive interface means that case notes can be read or written with ease.
 Although training and support are integral to the package, most workers will be able to use DailyLogs with minimal instruction.

 The system encourages workers to differentiate between facts, and views or opinions.
 This enables more accurate assessments leading to more effective care plans.

 Clients can access their information and may add comments to their case notes.
 Working in partnership with carers helps clients to feel in control, increases assertiveness and boosts self esteem.

 Records are classified under the Scottish Government's "Getting it Right for Every Child" well-being indicators: Safe, Healthy, Achieving, Nurtured, Active, Respected, Responsible, Included.
 An auto-generated monthly synopsis for each child is classified by the well-being indicators.

 Indicators can easily be changed for use in countries other than Scotland.

-For full compliance with the Data Protection Act 1998, data is held on our secure uk-based servers and reports are auto-generated for subject access requests.
+For full compliance with the Data Protection Act 1998 and UK-GDPR, data is held on our secure uk-based servers and reports are auto-generated for subject access requests.